Keberdle/project_sql/README.md

 "tests performed,units unclear (incl. non-PCR)"

 Solution:
+* let it be - because it is only for 1% of days, countries other countries do not have this data?!
 * change test_performed by entity = "people tested"
 * change test_performed by entity = "people tested (incl. non-PCR"
 * substract amount of "units unclear (incl. non-PCR)"